mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 \end{align*}
 </div>

-With boolean manipulation and conditionals in hand, we need some useful predicates to make use of them.
+With boolean manipulation and conditionals in hand, we need some useful predicates to utilize them.
 We define some basic predicates on numbers with the following. `eq` will be very useful in later developments; it is one of McCarthy's elementary functions.

 <div>
 $$\text{Numerical Predicates}$$
 \begin{align*}
 \\ zero? &= \lambda n ((n)λx\text{#f})\text{#t}
 \\ leq &= \lambda a \lambda b (zero?)((-)m)n
-\\ eq &= \lambda a \lambda b (and \space (\leq \space a \space b) (\leq \space b \space a))
+\\ eq &= \lambda a \lambda b (and \space (leq \space a \space b) (leq \space b \space a))
 \end{align*}
 </div>

 The above predicates serve to identify traits of a given number or given numbers. `zero?` is true when a number is zero, `leq` is true when the first number is less than or equal to the second, and `eq` determines whether two numbers are equal.

 ###Pairs
 Finally we reach the most important part of our S-Expressions, their underlying lists.
+That is to say, every Symbolic Expression is innately a list of other expressions, whether atomic or symbolic, and these lists serve as an analog to that data-type.
 To construct lists we will opt for a sort of linked-list implementation in our lambda definitions.
-We begin with a pair and a `nil` definition, each readily revealing their type by opting for either the passed `c` or `n`.
+We begin with a pair and a `nil` definition, each readily revealing their type by opting for either the passed `c` or `n` function.

 <div>
 $$\text{Pairs}$$